JvH151291/test01/intro_tech_tools.md

 Daniel;30
 ```

 But how do we actually execute the script?
 For this, I have written a simple bash script that helps you run it.
-Don't worry, all you have to do in the exercise is specifying the sql script and I will show you how to run it.
+Don't worry, all you have to do in the exercise is specifying the sql script, and I will show you how to run it.

 > Remark: You could also achieve the same thing (i.e. initialize and populate the table) all from within Python with the `psycopg2` package.
 But we thought it would be illustrative to use the actual sql syntax to do it.
 If you want to follow the pythonic way, [this]([psycopg2](https://www.psycopg.org/psycopg3/docs/basic/usage.html) link gets you started.